henkexbg/gallery-api/README.md

 # Build From Source
 - Go to root directory of repo [REPO_ROOT].
 - Run mvn clean package
-- In [REPO_ROOT]/target/ you can now either take the war file or the directory named gallery-api-X.X.X-SNAPSHOT/.
+- In [REPO_ROOT]/target/ you can now find the JAR file called gallery-api.jar (or gallery-api-X.X.X-SNAPSHOT.jar for snapshot versions).
-- The war-file is essentially just a zipped version of the directory.

 # Configuration
 The application uses standard Spring Boot conventions for configuration.
 That means, the application.properties file can be placed either next to the JAR file, or in a directory called config next to the JAR file.
 Sample configuration of application.properties as well as two other properties files can be found here: https://github.com/henkexbg/gallery-api/tree/master/src/main/resources/sample_config.